 Yes.
 You can donate 120 days after being diagnosed with Hepatitis A or living with a person who has active Hepatitis A as long as you are feeling well and healthy.
 Please call 401-453-8307 if you have been deferred in the past due to Hepatitis A, or if you have any questions.

 - Does the blood center charge for blood?

-Just like all blood centers in the United States, the Connecticut Blood Center is part of the New York Blood Center Enterprises, a family of nonprofit blood centers across the US.
-CTBC does not sell blood to make a profit.
+Just like all nonprofit blood centers in the United States, CTBC does not sell blood to make a profit.
 CTBC charges a processing fee for blood provided to hospitals.
 That processing fee covers the costs necessary to provide a safe and adequate blood supply which includes, but is not limited to, the cost of the medical supplies (blood bags, sterile medical supplies, medical equipment, etc.), laboratory facilities for the extensive safety testing and product (red cell, platelets and plasma) production, staffing needed to collect and test the blood, quality assurance, and getting the blood to the hospitals and patients that need it when they need it.
 The non-profit hospitals who use the blood to save patient's lives in turn recover the costs of the processing fee by billing the recipient's insurance carrier, based on applicable standards and established fees.